 Bath has always been on my UK travel list.
 When I was still living in Scotland, I frequently travelled to London and wanted to discover more of what England has to offer, not only focusing on its capital.
 I managed to visit more English cities, including Brighton, Winchester, Portsmouth, and Oxford.
 I’ve heard stories about Bath’s remarkable Georgian architecture and, of course, the Roman Baths with the only natural hot spring in the UK.
 When I finally managed to spend part of my weekend in Bath in October this year, I was very happy to be able to explore this charming English town.

-Bath is located in the South West England, in the country of Somerset.
+Bath is located in South West England, in the country of Somerset.
 The city is a UNESCO World Heritage site and the only place in the UK where you can bathe in the natural hot spa water.

 There are a lot of interesting places to visit in Bath.
-You can go deep into the history of the town and country by visiting the Roman Baths and various museums, admire the architectural masterpieces, take a stroll along the Avon River or have an afternoon tea in several great restaurants.
+You can go deep into the history of the town and country by visiting the Roman Baths and various museums, admire the architectural masterpieces, take a stroll along the Avon River or have afternoon tea in several great restaurants.
 You can even go on a walk onto the skyline hills above Bath.
 Even though for its fame, Bath still managed to keep the feel of a peaceful town, where people are not in rush and most of the sights can be visited on foot.